olmallet/GettingAndCleaningData_Project/CodeBook.md

 We follow these steps both for train and test data :
 * load X_test/train data (the 561 features)
 * add column names read from the features.txt file
+* fix the columns wrongly named with bodybody (see section 3)
 * add Activity_ID read from the Y_test/train file
 * add Subject_ID read from the subject_test/train file